Candidate for District 5[/vc_column_text]

 With your vote and support Adam will diligently and actively solicit resident input and maintain an “open line” to the city’s south side.
 With over 32,000 residents in Goshen and only seven city councilors, it is very likely that the best ideas will originate in minds other than the city councilors’.
 Scharf is committed to being an open ear and an active advocate for good ideas, no matter their source.

-Mayor Kauffman has had a commendable administration for which he rightly deserve thanks and praise.
+Mayor Kauffman has had a commendable administration for which he rightly deserves thanks and praise.
 Fine city employees who have served the city in recent years have made many strides forward for our fair community.
 Adam Scharf graciously recognizes this past progress, yet will agitate for ongoing improvements and innovations for not only the south side of the city, but the City of Goshen as a whole.

-Active leadership and listening:
+Active leadership and listening